ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 *Event syntax:* `eventType,startTime,eventParams`

 - **`eventType` (String or Integer):** Type of the event.
 Some events may be referred to by either a name or a number.
 - **`startTime` (Integer):** Start time of the event, in milliseconds from the beginning of the beatmap's audio.
-For events that don't use a start time, the default is `0`.
+For events that do not use a start time, the default is `0`.
 - **`eventParams` (Comma-separated list):** Extra parameters specific to the event's type.

 ### Backgrounds